officelearn/azure-docs.sv-se/articles/azure-resource-manager/resource-manager-tutorial-create-linked-templates.md

 Huvudmallen heter azuredeploy.json.

-1. Öppna **azuredeploy.
-JSON** i Visual Studio Code om den inte är öppen.
+1. Open **azuredeploy.json** in Visual Studio Code if it is not opened.
 2. Ta bort lagringskontots resursdefinition från mallen:

     ```json